sabrinadchan/chicago-elections-scraper/README.md

 # chicago-elections-scraper
-Python2 script for scraping election results from the [Chicago Board of Elections Results Page](https://chicagoelections.com/en/election-results.html) and cleaning the data into a convenient format for analysis.
+Python2 script scrapes election results from the [Chicago Board of Elections Results Page](https://chicagoelections.com/en/election-results.html) and processes into a convenient format for analysis.

 ## Requirements
 * Python 2.7